jon-cbar/technologies/virt-manager.md

 > The **virt-manager** application is a desktop user interface for managing virtual machines through libvirt [1].

+You can use user interface applications to do the following steps, but it wouldn't be funny.
+Then, let's go in the most interestingly.

 #### Installing virt-manager

 To install it on Debian: